-HBO has announced that the eighth and final season of Game of Thrones will premiere in the first half of 2019.
-This means that there’s less than a year until fans finally find out the ultimate fate of Jon Snow, Daenerys Targaryen and the rest of the Westerosi.
+HBO has announced that the eighth and final season of Game of Thrones will premiere in April 2019.
+This means that soon enough, fans will finally find out the ultimate fate of Jon Snow, Daenerys Targaryen and the rest of the Westerosi.

 When Does Games of Thrones Season 8 Start?

 Of course, everyone wants to know “when does the new season of game of thrones start”?
 HBO has officially confirmed that Game of Thrones will return in April 2019.